 4.6.4.
 All issues related to risk are subsequently reviewed in order to inform future practice and improve safety.

 4.6.5.
-Open Arms supports staff to pursue safe practice and to speak up when safety issues are identified.
+Open Arms supports staff to pursue safe practice and speak up when safety issues are identified.

 4.6.6.
 Clinical processes, equipment and technology are designed to minimise error and support clear, unambiguous communication between staff.

 4.6.7.
 Risk considerations and data inform goal and priority setting and the development of business and strategic plans.